m3g/SolventShellInteractions.jl/README.md

 # SolventShellInteractions

-Computes the electrostatic potential of the molecules which have at least one atom within a distance from a solute.
+Computes the non-bonded potential of the molecules which have at least one atom within a distance from a solute.
+Used to evaluate the interactions of a solvent with a solute, for the solvent molecules in coordination shells.
+The coordination number is also computed.

 Currently only works with Gromacs topology and trajectory formats.